FabPrez/digit_ros/README.md

 # digit_ros
-wrapper ros for tactile sensor digit
+Wrapper ROS for the DIGIT tactile sensor.

 ## Setting up Your Environment

 Create a ROS workspace (if you already have one, you can skip this step):

 ```bash
 mkdir -p ~/digit_ws/src
 cd ~/digit_ws
 catkin init
 ```

 Then:

 ```bash
 cd ~/digit_ws/src